lz4/lz4/programs/lz4.1.md

   Speed/compression trade-off will vary depending on data to compress.
   Decompression speed remains fast at all settings.

+* `--fast[=#]`:
+  switch to ultra-fast compression levels.
+  The higher the value, the faster the compression speed, at the cost of some compression ratio.
+  If `=#` is not present, it defaults to `1`.
+  This setting overrides compression level if one was set previously.
+  Similarly, if a compression level is set after `--fast`, it overrides it.

+* `-D dictionaryName`:
+  Compress, decompress or benchmark using dictionary _dictionaryName_.
+  Compression and decompression must use the same dictionary to be compatible.
+  Using a different dictionary during decompression will either abort due to decompression error, or generate a checksum error.

 * `-f` `--[no-]force`:
   This option has several effects: